EngineerTheWay/portfolio/src/content/blog/automation-ownership.md

 ### The hidden dependency nobody plans for

-I encountered a more subtle—and more fragile—version of the same issue later on.
+I encountered a similar version of the same issue later on.
 I had transferred several automations to a team as shared solutions, but authentication for those workflows was tied to a single team member’s account.
 When that person was laid off and their account was deactivated, the automations immediately stopped working.

 Nothing about the logic changed, and nothing technically “broke.”
 The system failed because a hidden operational dependency disappeared.
-The solution appeared shared, but in reality it depended on a single human identity.
+The solution appeared shared, but in reality it depended on a single user account.

 ### Designing under real constraints

 In an ideal environment, this would be solved with dedicated service accounts.
 In a government setting, that option wasn’t available.
 That constraint made the risk unavoidable and forced me to rethink how I approach automation design.

 Instead of focusing purely on uptime, I started designing for survivability.
 I centralized automations into managed Power Platform solutions and created unauthenticated backups that could be restored or reassigned if access was lost.
-The goal wasn’t elegance—it was recovery.

 ### What this changed in my thinking

 These experiences changed how I think about automation.
 People leaving isn’t a risk to plan around; it’s a certainty.
 Identity and access are part of the system, not implementation details.
 Ownership has to be intentional, and resilience matters more than clever design.

 Ownership isn’t just documentation, training a single champion, or transferring a flow between folders.
-It’s durable access, clear responsibility, and the ability for a system to continue functioning—or be recovered—after the original builder is gone.
+It’s durable access, clear responsibility, and the ability for a system to continue functioning (and/or be easily recovered) after the original builder is gone.

 ### The real measure of success